 Our vision is for QPF to become internationally recognised for its flagship poetry festival and events, honouring poetry’s traditions and fostering future voices.

-Queensland Poetry Festival Inc (QPF) is an independent festival and arts organisation, which exists to support, cultivate, and promote a vibrant poetry and spoken word culture in Queensland, as well as Australia and beyond.
-It has operated in its current form as an incorporated entity since 2007.
+Queensland Poetry Festival Inc. (QPF) is an independent festival and arts organisation, which exists to support, cultivate and promote a vibrant poetry and spoken word culture in Queensland, as well as Australia and beyond.
+Our approach is one of inclusion, diversity of voices, and respect for culture.

 Katherine Webber is a practitioner in social planning and community development.
 Katherine has worked with a range of government and non-government programs in Australia and the Pacific to improve social inclusion, gender equality and community safety.
 Katherine is passionate about the arts and how it can foster dialogue and support inclusive communities.

 JACQUELINE THORNELY, TREASURER

 Jacqui is a Senior Manager with the Queensland Audit Office, and has extensive accounting and audit experience.

 Jessica is a lawyer in a national commercial law firm, practising in litigation and dispute resolution.
 She advises and acts for clients in a number of industries and in relation to a broad range of legal issues.
 She is passionate about literature and the arts, and, in addition to her law degree, holds a Bachelor of Arts majoring in English literature and history.